yueyu1030/COSINE/README.md

 # COSINE
-This is the code for our paper `Fine-Tuning Pre-trained Language Model with Weak Supervision: A Contrastive-Regularized Self-Training Approach'.
+This is the code for our paper 'Fine-Tuning Pre-trained Language Model with Weak Supervision: A Contrastive-Regularized Self-Training Approach'.